 It gives credit to the largest donors: the United States saved 219 million lives; the U.K., 46 million; Germany, 28 million; France, 25 million; the Netherlands, 17 million; Canada, 16 million; and Italy, 8 million.
 Private and foundation spending is credited with saving 87 million of the 669 million lives.

 "But progress will not continue, and could be reversed, without radical new commitments, activism and innovation," the ONE Campaign said in a statement.

-On the flip side, in 2016, it said, nearly 1 million people died from HIV/AIDS globally, another 1.9 million people became newly infected with the disease and about two-thirds of these deaths and new infections occurred in sub-Saharan Africa.
+On the flip side, in 2016, it said, nearly 1 million people died from HIV/AIDS globally, another 1.9 million people became newly infected with the disease and about two-thirds of these deaths and new infections occurred in most of Africa.